What to know about the unprecedented floods that killed more than 200 in Spain

 Has this happened before?

-Older people in Paiporta, ground zero of the tragedy, claim that Tuesday’s floods were three times as bad as those of 1957, which caused at least 81 deaths and were the worst in the history of the tourist eastern region.
-That episode led to the diversion of the Turia watercourse, which meant that a large part of the city was spared of these floods.
+Older people in Paiporta, at the epicenter of the tragedy, say the floods were three times as bad as those in 1957, which caused at least 81 deaths.
+That episode led to the diversion of the Turia watercourse, which meant that a large part of the town was spared of these floods.

 What has the state response been?

-The management of this crisis, classified as level two on a scale of three by the Valencian government, is in the hands of the regional authorities, who can ask the central government for help in mobilizing resources.
+Management of the crisis is in the hands of the regional Valencian authorities, who asked the central government for help in mobilizing resources.

-The Valencia regional government had been criticized for not sending out flood warnings to mobile phones until 8 p.m. on Tuesday, when the flooding had already started in some places and well after the national weather agency issued a red alert indicating heavy rains.
+The Valencian regional government has been heavily criticized for not sending out flood warnings to cellphones until 8 p.m. on Tuesday, when the flooding had already started in some places and well after the national weather agency issued a red alert indicating heavy rains.